 Here, again, Google wins.
 Why?
 Its alarm is a more obnoxious and modulated sound that we can hear across the flat much better than amazon’s flimsy one that is volume-related.
 And that’s what you need from a timer.
 Not to kick yourself because of where you set the volume.

 We both listen to podcasts.
 He’s much more into them (he’s better at following verbal things than I am, I need visual support or my mind drifts off), and he got me into a few that are genuinely amazing; like 99% invisible.

 And sometimes, in the kitchen, when your hands are occupied doing some menial task like washing up or chopping or whatever, your brain goes “hey, I’m about to go comatose here, stimulate me!!”… and when I ask Google to play me a podcast, it knows which episode I last listened to (on the device, mind you, not all over the internet – Google people, that would be akin to magic!!).
 It also knows if I stopped part of the way through one, so it will continue from where we left off last time.
 So nice for us easily bored types!
 Amazon is not capable of either of those things.
 It just plays the last podcast episode, from the beginning.
 Every.
 Frickin.
 Time.

 So… Better sounding music.
 Personalised music.
 All user accounts on the same device.
 Funnier jokes.
 Podcast episodes remembered.
 Timers easier to hear.

-Why the hell do we have Amazon echos?
+Why the hell do we have Amazon echos again?

-I bought two, and intend to take one travelling with me so I can ask it for jokes, ocean sounds at bedtime, and the weather in the morning, wherever I may be.
+I bought two, and intend to take one travelling with me so I can ask it for jokes, ocean sounds at bedtime, and the weather in the morning.